 How to get our Grassfed Beef

-For bulk shares, including 1/2 & whole, we will contact you often with details regarding your purchase, including date of butcher, cut sheets (if applicable), and when you can expect your beef to be available for pickup.
+For bulk shares, including quarters, halves and wholes, we will contact you often with details regarding your purchase, including date of butcher, cut sheets (if applicable), and when you can expect your beef to be available for pickup.

 If individual beef cuts are available, there will be a purchasing option above ↑.
 Those items will also be available for farm pickup or an arranged “meat-up,” sorry, no shipping is available.